andraugust/andraugust.github.io/thermo-2.md

 ## States

-When the conditions listed above are true, we can characterize the system using a small number of state variables:
+When the conditions listed above are true, we can characterize a system using a small number of state variables:

 - Pressure $$P$$
 - Volume $$V$$